Freezer power outage forces emergency injections of COVID vaccine

 Judson Howe, president of Adventist Health in Mendocino County, confirmed to CBS News that the power failure was discovered at about 11:35 a.m. in the Adventist Health Ukiah Valley Medical Center in the city of Ukiah.
 An alarm designed to alert staff to any outages didn't work, so the vaccine either had started to thaw or could have thawed.

-The hospital got the word out about the sudden pending distribution and called in staffers to give the shots.
+The hospital got the word out about the sudden pending distribution and called in staffers to give shots at the hospital and some clinics.

-A line quickly formed at the medical center.
-According to the Voice, it consisted of patients and people who'd heard about the opportunity by word of mouth.
+A line quickly formed at the hospital, consisting of patients and people who'd heard about the opportunity by word of mouth.

-The shots were administered within two hours and some people had to leave without getting one, the Voice reported.
+The shots were administered there within two hours and some people couldn't get one, Howe said.

-Dr. Bessant Parker, chief medical officer for Adventist Health in Mendocino County, told the Voice the vaccine was also administered in some nursing homes.
+Some doses were sent to a local nursing home and the county to be administered, he added.

 The Moderna vaccine has been shown to have an efficacy of over 94%, similar to the one made by Pfizer.